connexcs/docs/my-servers.md

 # My Servers

-You can manage your servers from the My server meni.
+You can manage your servers from the My server menu.
 This can be accessed from the side bar, as shown in the image below:

 ![alt text][server-img-1]